mmikeww/AHK-v2-script-converter/README.md

 Recommended process for conversion:
 1. [Run](##Usage-1) this tool on your code, which should cover 80%+ of the conversion process.
 2. Follow [Post Conversion](#post-conversion) guidelines.
-You may chose to engage AI as part of the debugging process for the final 20%.
+You may chose to engage AI as part of the debug process for final 20%.

 [Contributions](#Contributing) to the project are also encouraged